riddleproject/riddleproject.github.io/_posts/2020-03-03-fundraising.md

 The craze for Conundrum Socials dwindles by 1920, but why?
 Could it be related to the introduction of Prohibition in the US?
 To a changed social mood post WW1?
 To the popularity of radio, which drew audiences away from live, locally organized events?
 These questions underpin our current research in *The Riddle Project.*

 Find out more [here](https://riddleproject.github.io/).
 Do you have a Conundrum Social story to share?
-Reach out to @McGillLib, @McGillRoaar or email nathalie [dot] cooke@mcgill [dot] ca.
+You can also reach out to [@McGillLib](https://twitter.com/McGillLib), [@McGillRoaar](https://twitter.com/McGill_ROAAr) or email theriddleprojectmcgill@gmail.com.
+For more timeless riddles check out our [Instagram account](https://www.instagram.com/riddles_in_time/?hl=en), we post weekly!

 [1] The Port Jervis Union May 13, 1892